-- blood clots (they often travel from elsewhere in the body to the eye)
+- blood clots, which often travel from elsewhere in the body to the eye

-- blockage or narrowing in the carotid arteries of the neck
+- a blockage or narrowing in the carotid arteries of the neck

 - heart problems, including irregular rhythm or valve issues